pauljonescodes/Rutgers-University-Notes/Computer Science/Information and Data Management.md

     -   `MIN` finds the smallest
     -   `COUNT` gets the number of fields

-### Duplicates in Unions, Intersections, and Differences {#duplicates-in-unions-intersections-and-differences}
+### Duplicates in Unions, Intersections, and Differences

 -   Unlike the `SELECT` statement, which preserves duplicates as a default and only eliminates them when instructed to by the